 According to the law in the majority of US states, tires are legally worn out when the tread is at 2/32 of an inch or less.
 This is the LEGAL minimum, and I want to point out that for your own safety, you ought to be replacing tires before they get this worn out.
 Although your tires may still be technically legal, they won’t be working as well as they should by any means and they could be a threat to the safety of you and your passengers.

-The best way to measure the depth of the tread on your tires is to use a tire gauge, and if you don’t have one you can get a really affordable and accurate digital gauge on Amazon right here.
+The best way to measure the depth of the tread on your tires is to use a tire gauge, and if you don’t have one you can get a really affordable and accurate digital gauge on Amazon.
 It’s a very small investment and you can continue to use it for years to come to make sure your tires are in an acceptable condition.

 How much do new tires cost?

 You can, of course, get tires for a lot less than this, and you can also pay an awful lot more too.
-What I would advise is that you shop online for your tires.
-There are a lot of big companies you can trust that offer great deals on all types of tires, and they’ll ship them directly to the service center you want to fit them for you.
+What I would advise is that you shop online for your tires, and if you want free delivery, a huge selection, and some of the most competitive prices, Priority Tire should be the first place you look.
+There are a lot of big companies like Priority Tire you can trust that offer great deals on all types of tires, and they’ll ship them directly to the service center you want to fit them for you.

 What about fitting the cheapest tires possible?